JordanllHarper/code_printer/README.md

 	 - the path to the directory.
 	 - the file type (with no .)
  - Optional:
 	 - the path to save to.
+By default it will be where you ran the exe.

 For example, to scan for rust files in a directory on macOS, run: path/to/code_printer path/to/my/directory rs path/to/save/to